michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0061.md

 - adj: displaying or suggesting a lack of maturity
 - adj: relating to or peculiar to or suggestive of an adolescent
 ### Family
-adolescent: adolescence, adolescently, adolescents, preadolescent+;adolesce: adolescent, adolescing;adolescence: adolescences
+- adolescent: adolescence, adolescently, adolescents, preadolescent+
+- adolesce: adolescent, adolescing
+- adolescence: adolescences
 ### Examples
 - But the next morning, he was woken up by that recurring train whistle, which is somehow connected to his adolescent trauma.
 - For school-age children and adolescents, the academy calls for balancing media with other healthy behaviors.